-Santiago Creek (see Figure IX-7), a principal tributary of the Santa Ana River, rises on the western slopes of the Santa Ana Mountains and receives intermittent flows from several smaller of Engineers' report on the Santa Ana River Mainstem and Santiago Creek, under the most severe conditions likely, floodwaters would cover over 100,000 acres to an average depth of 3 feet.
-Floodwaters of about six to seven feet deep, could occur on land areas near the Pacific Coast Highway, and in low-lying areas of Huntington Beach.

-canyons, including Black Star, Baker, Silverado, Modjeska, and Harding.
+Santiago Creek (see Figure IX-712), a principal tributary of the Santa Ana River, rises on the western slopes of the Santa Ana Mountains and receives intermittent flows from several smaller canyons, including Black Star, Baker, Silverado, Modjeska, and Harding.

 The Creek cuts a course 28 miles long from its headwaters near Santiago Peak to its confluence with the Santa Ana River.
 It drains a total of 102 square miles.
 Irvine Lake, also referred to as Santiago Reservoir, is formed behind Santiago Dam.
 From Santiago Dam, Santiago Creek courses northwestward through Irvine Regional Park to Villa Park Reservoir formed behind Villa Park Dam.
 It then courses southwestward through the cities of Villa Park, Orange, and Santa Ana.
 The creek joins the Santa Ana River just below the Garden Grove Freeway near the borders of the cities of Orange, Santa Ana, and Garden Grove.
 Below Villa Park, the creek flood plain is heavily urbanized; above this point, it remains largely in its natural state.